Be Tangential to Manifold: Discovering Riemannian Metric for Diffusion Models: Preliminaries

 where $\sigma_t=\eta\sqrt{(1-\alpha_{t-1})/(1-\alpha_t)}\sqrt{1-\alpha_t/\alpha_{t-1}}$. $\eta\in[0,1]$ controls the stochasticity: $\eta=1$ recovers DDPM, while $\eta=0$ yields a deterministic update.
-The forward process in Eq.~(\ref{eq:forward}) can also be modified accordingly.
-Then, we can deterministically map a clean sample $x_0$ to a noisy sample $x_t$, operate interpolations in the noise space at timestep $t$, and then map it back to a clean sample $x_0$; this procedure is often referred to as DDIM Inversion.
-See Appendix~\ref{appendix:ddim_inversion} for details.
+The forward process in \cref{eq:forward} can also be modified accordingly.
+Then, we can deterministically map a clean sample $x_0$ to a noisy sample $x_t$, operate interpolations in the noise space at timestep $t$, and then map it back to a clean sample $x_0$; this procedure is often referred to as DDIM Inversion (see below).